JESii/word_squares/README.md

 ##Possible Improvements
 1. One obvious performance gain can be had by limiting the word-stem search to words that start with the given word-stem; right now it searches all words in the list.
+    This was implemented in commit ????.
+As a result, the (correct) 5-square now takes 56 seconds to generate instead of 205.

 ##Bugs
+### At commit 7ed35e8a36
 The un-memoized algorithm generated the following 5-square (which is also a perfect word square with the same words horizontally and vertically):

     a a l i i